duplocloud/tenant-terraform-generator/README.md

 - Clone this repository.

-- Prepare environmental variables as mentioned above.
+- Prepare environment variables as mentioned above.

 - Run using  following command